Butterfly Smashed Grill

 As a rider and driver, the vehicles I have powered, have caused harm to our eco-system

 I never again want to walk around to the front of my car, and see a Butterfly Grill.

-We put the pedal to the metal not giving one thought about moths, butterflies or and other sacred things.
+We put the pedal to the metal not giving one thought about moths, butterflies or other sacred pollinators.

 Endangered Hummingbirds, Motor Vehicles and Roadkill

-- Using Crowds, and GPS, to Chart Roadkill - NYTimes.com
+- Using Crowds, and GPS, to Chart Roadkill - The New York Times

 Projects in California and Maine ask people to photograph and locate dead animals to understand the impact of roads on the environment.